hyperledger/fabric-sdk-java/README.md

   for the application defined channels and user artifacts on the client.
 This is left for the embedding application to best manage.
   Channels may be serialized via Java serialization in the context of a client.
   Channels deserialized are not in an initialized state.
+  Applications need to handle migration of serialzed files between versions.

 The SDK also provides a client for Hyperledger's certificate authority.
 The SDK is however not dependent on this particular implementation of a certificate authority.
 Other Certificate authority's maybe used by implementing the